 “Hybridity” is here to stay.
 One of the best things you can do as a leader in your organization is to formalize the vision for your hybrid workforce that you can execute in 2022.
-There’s no more important battlefield in the hybrid workspace than the meeting—how you bring your remote and in-office people together.
+There’s no more important battlefield than hybrid meetings—how you bring your remote and in-office people together.

 Whether your organization has been intentional or you have stumbled your way through this change is moot.
 It’s time for the vision and strategy for this reality to catch up.
 We were struck by this recent McKinsey study that found that 90% of businesses have a hybrid model currently, but only 32% have a detailed vision for what this looks like in the everyday operation of the business.

-If you aren’t sure where to start on the overall hybrid vision, we suggest starting with investing in a better meeting strategy.
+If you aren’t sure where to start on the overall hybrid vision, we suggest starting with investing in better hybrid meetings.
 Here are three areas to consider.

 Find New Ways to Relate